spryker/app-webhook/README.md

 ### Webhook handling

-This module is responsible to receive and handle webhooks.
-The module provides a controller that can be used to handle incoming webhooks.
+This package is responsible to receive and handle webhooks.
+The package provides a controller that can be used to handle incoming webhooks.

 The API endpoint is `/webhooks` and the controller is `WebhooksController` inside the Glue Application.
-This package is not handling webhooks on its own you must implment the logic to handle the webhooks via the provided `\Spryker\Zed\AppWebhook\Dependency\Plugin\WebhookHandlerPluginInterface` see description down below.
+This package is not handling webhooks on its own, you must implement the logic to handle the webhooks via the provided `\Spryker\Zed\AppWebhook\Dependency\Plugin\WebhookHandlerPluginInterface`, see the description down below.

 #### Process in a Nutshell